-Applications may be required to include any or all of the following information, depending on permit activities and location: Site Plan; Security Plan; Cultivation Plan, Processing Plan; Operations Plan; Irrigation Plan; Materials Management Plans; Hazardous Materials Site Assessments and Contingency Plans; Surveys for Biological Resources and Sensitive Habitat; Surveys for Archaeological, Tribal Cultural Resources, and Historical Resources; Assessments of project-related noise sources; Road System Assessments and Improvement Plans; Timberland Conversion Assessments; documentation of water use, source, and storage; will-serve letters from applicable providers of water and wastewater services; information concerning previously secured state and local permits for cannabis related infrastructure or activities; evidence of prior cultivation where seeking a permit as a pre-existing cultivation site; restoration and remediation plans where appropriate; plans for energy use; and details of current known violations related to commercial cannabis activities.
+Applications may be required to include any or all of the following information, depending on permit activities and location: Site Plan; Security Plan; Cultivation Plan, Processing Plan; Operations Plan; Irrigation Plan; Materials Management Plans; Hazardous Materials Site Assessments and Contingency Plans; Surveys for Biological Resources and Sensitive Habitat: Surveys for Archaeological, Tribal Cultural Resources, and Historical Resources: Assessments of project-related noise sources; Road System Assessments and Improvement Plans; Timberland Conversion Assessments; documentation of water use, source, and storage; will-serve letters from applicable providers of water and wastewater services; information concerning previously secured state and local permits for cannabis related infrastructure or activities; evidence of prior cultivation where seeking a permit as a pre-existing cultivation site; restoration and remediation plans where appropriate; plans for energy use; details of current known violations related to commercial cannabis activities, and documentation of conformance with the requirements of programs applicable to Cannabis Cultivation Activities administered by the State Water Resources Control Board and Regional Water Quality Control Board.
 Applications shall also include an analysis of how the activity will conform to all applicable Local Coastal Area Plan policies and regulations including those protecting ESHA's, wetlands, coastal public access, and visitor-serving uses.